Playing For God In The Vatican

-The way the Vatican sees it, playing for gold can be a loftier mission if you’re ‘playing for God’.
-Historically, the Catholic Church has exhorted athletics as a way to promote the virtues of Christianity.
-But in today’s world, the Holy See is actually participating in sports and not just preaching it.
+The way the Vatican sees it, playing for God is a loftier mission than playing for gold.
+Historically, the Catholic Church has exhorted athletics as a way to promote the virtues of Christianity but in today’s world, the Holy See is actually participating in sports and not just preaching it.

 The report was the first of its kind in the annals of the Church and it follows a period of increased participation in sports by the age-old institution.